 For more information, click here.

-Residents are given 21 days of paid vacation per year, 15 business days and 6 weekend days.
+Residents receive 4 weeks of vacation (28 days of paid vacation per year, 20 business days and 8 weekend days) per academic year.
+Vacation time does not roll over year-to-year.
+Residents also receive one paid personal holiday per calendar year, to be used at their discretion in accordance with program leave policies.
+They may also use two unpaid days of vacation leave.
 Vacation time is pro-rated if a resident works less than full time.
 Vacation time need not be taken all at once, and expires at the end of each training year.

 Leave of Absence